-Optional reading: you have all the background you need to read and appreciate the article "Prime number races" that I wrote with Andrew Granville; it can be found on my web site under Research.
+Optional reading: you have all the background you need to read and appreciate the article "Prime number races" that I wrote with Andrew Granville.

 Using this sort of approach, together with data on a large number of actual zeros of $\zeta(s)$, we can see that while there are arbitrarily large values of x for which $\pi(x) > \operatorname{li}(x)$, such values are quite rare: Rubinstein and Sarnak conditionally proved that the relative density of those x for which $li(x) > \pi(x)$ is approximately 99.999973%.